US tariffs take effect and Mexico, Canada and China retaliate with their own tariffs on the US

 “That can’t be replicated overnight,” he said.

 Gillies reported from Toronto.
-Associated Press writers Anne D’Innocenzio in New York and Lisa Mascaro in Washington and and Maria Versa in Mexico City contributed to this report.
+Associated Press writers Anne D’Innocenzio in New York, Lisa Mascaro in Washington and and Maria Versa in Mexico City contributed to this report.

 Credit: AP